Last updated 12th October 2021

 The AstraZeneca vaccine does contain an unrelated, harmless ‘common cold’ virus vector (an adenovirus), which has been modified so that it cannot replicate after entering cells.
 It therefore does not behave like a ‘live vaccine’ and cannot spread to other cells or cause infection.

-It is currently advised that for both AstraZeneca and Pfizer vaccines, the second dose is due 6 weeks after your first dose.
+It is currently advised that for Pfizer vaccine, the second dose is due 3 – 6 weeks after your first dose.

 Please book your second dose appointment with our reception team member at the time of receiving your first dose.
 If you are unable to book on the day, please contact our clinic as soon as you can to schedule a second appointment.